rjurado01/rails_jwt_auth/README.md

 ### Registration

-Registration api is defined by RailsJwtAuth::RegistrationsController.
+Registration api is defined by `RailsJwtAuth::RegistrationsController`.

 1. Register user: